portworx/px-dev/install_with_k8s.md

 # Portworx and Kubernetes
-Portworx PX-Dev is elastic block storage for containers.
+Portworx PX-Dev is elastic storage fabric for containers.
 Deploying PX-Dev on a server with Docker turns that server into a scale-out storage node.
 This quick guide shows how to use PX-Dev to implement storage for Kubernetes pods.

 Future versions will support launching PX-Dev through Kubernetes.
 For more on PX-Dev, see our [quick start guides](https://github.com/portworx/px-dev#install-and-quick-start-guides).